-Before you make any address change at Schwab, you should set up your old address’s mail to forward to your new address.
-Schwab will mail a letter, both to your current address and to your old address, notifying you of the address change.
+Before you make any address change at Schwab, you should set up a mail forward with the USPS at your old address to forward to your new address.
+Schwab will mail a letter, both to your current address and to your old address notifying you of the address change.
 If you don’t want the new resident of your old house to know about the change, set up the mail forward before updating your address.

 Photo by Raw Pixel from Pexels